krosenvold/failfast-collections/README.markdown

 <pre>
 new HashMap --> new org.jdogma.concurrency.explore.DiagnosticHashMap
+new java.util.HashMap --> new org.jdogma.concurrency.explore.DiagnosticHashMap
 new ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
 new java.util.ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
 new HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet
 new java.util.HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet
 </pre>

+You may also consider doing "find usages" on the constructors of the JDK objects after doing search/replace, it usually misses a few.

 Now things will explode the next time you run with threads.
 Run with # threads > 3.